 The Current Crop

-iRacing currently hosts series’ for 8 GT3s, and they all couldn’t be more different from each other if they tried.
-Aside from the Legacy content of the legendary BMW Z4 GT3, which is no longer in circulation but is still a fan-favourite in league racing, the GT3 rostrum is a mixture of old and new, with an array of engine configurations to boot.
+iRacing currently hosts series for eight GT3s, and they couldn’t be more different from each other if they tried.
+Aside from the legacy content of the legendary BMW Z4 GT3, which is no longer in circulation but is still a fan-favourite in league racing, and the recently-replaced Porsche 991.2 GT3 R, the GT3 rostrum is a mixture of old and new, with an array of engine configurations to boot.

 - Mercedes-AMG GT3 Evo